wixplosives/stylable.io/docs/guides/components-basics.md

 You use **Stylable** with a component file (for example using React), along with a **Stylable** CSS file that has the extention `.st.css`.

 > **Note**:
-> This guide shows the JSX side of our [stylable-integration](https://github.com/wixplosives/stylable-integration) with React.
+> This guide shows the `JSX` side of our [stylable-webpack-plugin](https://github.com/wix/stylable/tree/master/packages/stylable-webpack-plugin){:target="_blank"} integration to React.

 **Stylable** styles are similar to a type-system.
 Once you have declared that a CSS class is of the type `Button` for example, **Stylable** knows its internal structure and can match its internal parts and states.